IvanFan/skilltree/stack/173-binary-search-tree-iterator.md

         if self.pool_size != 0:
             self.pool_size -=1
             return self.stack.pop()

 # Your BSTIterator will be called like this:
 # i, v = BSTIterator(root), []
 # while i.hasNext(): v.append(i.next())
 ```

+This question has a lot of solution.
+Usually when it related to getting max or min value, we can use heap.

+Heap is good for unsorted data.
+For this question we know it's a binary search tree.
+It means that we can go through the tree and get a sorted list.

+Then we can push all element into the list and pop it out